dogukanakkaya/iconpicker/README.md

-# Iconpicker for Bootstrap 5 (Also you can use it with fontawesome of any other using valueFormat option)
+# Iconpicker for Bootstrap 5

 ### Usage